 This figure includes shares of common stock held in the Company's 401(k) Thrift Plan trust fund with respect to which our executive officers individually and as a group may, by virtue of their participation in the plan, be deemed to be beneficial owners.
-As of March 22, 2010, approximately 385,363 common stock share equivalents were held in the trust fund under the plan, representing approximately 0.2% of the outstanding shares of common stock.
+As of March 21, 2011, approximately 359,524 common stock share equivalents were held in the trust fund under the plan, representing approximately 0.2% of the outstanding shares of common stock.
 The approximate numbers of share equivalents held by the named executive officers and by the directors and executive officers as a group under the plan are set forth below.

-Karl R. Deily 863

-Ruth Roper 3,368

-Directors and executive officers as a group 7,202
+Karl R. Deily 875 Directors and executive officers as a group 7,303

-- This figure includes, without duplication, the outstanding shares of common stock referred to in Notes 4 through 8 above held by our current directors and executive officers as well as 29,065 shares with respect to which executive officers who are not named in the above table share voting and investment power with family members, and 3,194 shares held by a family member of an executive officer who is not named in the above table. - None of our directors or executive officers has pledged shares of the common stock as security, except that Mr. Codey held 33,350 shares in an account where there is a margin balance. - 11 Mr. Duff is a director nominee and Messrs.
-Crosier and Pesci are former executive officers.
+This figure includes, without duplication, the outstanding shares of common stock and restricted stock units referred to in Notes 5 through 8 above held by our current directors and executive officers as well as 18,259 shares with respect to which executive officers who are not named in the above table share voting and investment power with family members.